ben-arnao/OnGrad/README.md

 # OnGrad (online gradient estimation)
-A derivative free reinforcement learning algorithm
+A derivative-free reinforcement learning algorithm

 # Motivation for an alternative

 State of the art reinforcement learning methods like PPO or SAC can leave a lot to be desired when used on complex problems to achieve competitive performance.
 There are a few big shortcomings:

 1) A differentiable loss function is usually required to model reward distributions.
 However, many real life problems are either not differentiable or, if there does exist a differentiable loss function for the final episode performance with respect to model parameters, the loss function actually used is probably suboptimal at best.
 That is to say, a decrease in loss does not always translate to an increase in final episode performance in a direct manner.
 One can expect a loose correlation, but not much more.
 This might be good enough if we could eventually expect zero error predictions (more or less using a lookup table to know the exact value distribution for every time step), but this is never the case in real life scenarios.
 Neural networks are used not only to approximate these otherwise un-feasibly large reward tables, but more importantly to provide a means to predict on potentially unseen inputs.
-This sort of disconnect with the loss function used and actual performance can be problematic for many reasons.
-Training will likely be inefficient and final model performance can be subpar, especially on problems where the disconnect is biggest.
+This sort of disconnect with the loss function used and actual final episode performance can be problematic for many reasons.
+Training will likely be inefficient and final model performance can be subpar.

 2) These methods usually require the practitioner to guess at or arrive at by trial and error a good value for the single static time horizon value (alpha).
 For some problems this may be fine if we want something decent or good enough, but to achieve high-end competitive performance a model will more than likely need to consider a wide variety of time horizons at varying points of play.